PubInv/ATX-Preemie/incubator/heat_swaddle_experiment_notes.md

 At 1:18, duty cycle is 0.28.
 I consider this a very successful result!
 This has to be included in the basic design.

+At this rate, we are consuming 0.28 * 12 watts or 3.36 watts.